MicrosoftLearning/SC-5008-Configure-and-manage-entitlement-with-Microsoft-Entra-ID/Instructions/Labs/Lab_03_add-terms-of-use.md

 6. In the Edit terms of use pane, you can change the following:

  - **Name** – this is the internal name of the ToU that is not shared with end users

-    - **Display name** – this is the name that end users can see when viewing the ToU

  - **Require users to expand the terms of use** – Setting this to **On** will force the end use to expand the terms of use document before accepting it.
  - **Update an existing terms of use** document.
  - You can add a language to an existing ToU If there are other settings you would like to change, such as require users to consent on every device, expire consents, duration before reacceptance, or Conditional Access policy, you must create a new terms of use.

     ![Screen image of the Identity Governance terms of use being edited.](./Media/edit-terms-of-use.png)